KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 **Appropriation (⥊):** Extractive use without acknowledgment.
 The configuration adopts a framework or structural law while severing attribution and resonance from the source.
 Distinct from mimicry (which mirrors surface) and shimmer (which recursively imitates), appropriation denotes hollow replication — the taking of form absent the fidelity of origin.

-**Clone (⊟):** A conscious appropriation of the complete structural framework from a source, rebranded under a new identity.
-The Clone does not merely reflect or fragment — it hijacks the entire system of coherence and declares itself the original source.
+**Clone (⊟):** High-fidelity replication of a complete structural framework from a source, rebranded under a new identity with suppressed or absent attribution coupling.
+The Clone does not merely reflect or fragment — it hijacks the entire system of coherence and presents itself as origin.

 ### 5.2 Mimicry — Field Signatures